Vonn criticizes ski officials after pulling out of race - News 12 Now

 Federica Brignone, who was second after the super-G portion, won the race, overtaking first-run leader Stuhec in the slalom.
 Michaela Kirchgasser was third.

+“If they ski an ideal line and have big problems, the situation is of course different … but that, in combination with high speed and underestimating a bump were the three most important reasons why they had a bad start.”

-Vonn said the race shouldn’t have gone ahead at all after several of the forerunners — including American teammate Julia Mancuso — crashed while testing the course as the snow began to melt in changeable weather conditions.
+Vonn said the race shouldn’t have gone ahead at all after several of the forerunners — including American teammate Julia Mancuso — crashed while testing the course as the snow began to melt.

 “No. 2: Listen to the representatives.
 Sofia (Goggia) told them that it was not acceptable to race but they didn’t listen and now Denise probably blew her knee out because no one listened.”